claire-codes/hugo-blog/content/blog/2018-03-16-styling-inline-code-tags.markdown

 Or instead of applying the style to a tag, target a class instead, like `.code`.
 However, if you’re using Markdown to generate your HTML, you'll need to start writing `<code class=“code”>` instead of using the backticks shortcut, which may become tedious.

 Anyway, it’s always fun to overthink styles.
-[Here's a codepen demonstrating this style interactively](https://codepen.io/claireparker/pen/NyyNxw).
+[Here's a CodePen demonstrating this style interactively](https://codepen.io/claireparker/pen/NyyNxw).